International sanctions against Israel in 2025

 EU sanctions against Israel in 2025: current status and positions of member states

-Within the European Union, achieving consensus on sanctions against Israel is a challenging task due to the differing positions of member states.
-Countries such as Germany and Hungary traditionally oppose strict measures, while Spain, Ireland, and Belgium take leading roles in promoting restrictive initiatives.
+It’s challenging to achieve consensus on sanctions against Israel in the EU due to the differing positions on member states.
+Countries such as Germany and Hungary traditionally oppose strict measures, while Spain, Ireland, and Belgium have expressed support to restrictive initiatives against Israel.
 In 2025, discussions at the EU level are focused on several directions.

 Positions of other world powers: Turkey and China